bbyars/httpmock/server/deps/nodeunit/README.md

 Nodeunit
 ========

-A simple unit testing tool based on the node.js assert module.
+Simple syntax, powerful tools.
+Nodeunit provides easy async unit testing for node.js and the browser.

 * Simple to use
 * Just export the tests from a module
+* Works with node.js and in the browser.
 * Helps you avoid common pitfalls when testing asynchronous code
 * Easy to add test cases with setUp and tearDown functions if you wish
+* Flexible reporters for custom output, built-in support for HTML and jUnit XML
 * Allows the use of mocks and stubs

 __Contributors__